-Core Values That Set the Tone for Agency Culture
+What Core Values Set the Tone for Your Agency Culture?

-When you break down your company culture into foundational values, you create a common vocabulary that everybody can understand and use.
+When you break down your agency culture into foundational values, you create a common vocabulary that everybody can understand and use.

-First, you’ll need to pick and choose from different company culture styles.
+First, you’ll need to pick and choose from different organizational culture styles.
 In "The Leader's Guide to Corporate Culture," they have boiled it down to 8 types:

 Caring: focused on relationships and mutual trust

 Order: focused on respect, structure, and shared norms